th3br4vetrave1er/th3br4vetrave1er/README.md

 Constructive criticism is always welcome—after all, that’s how we grow.</p>

 <h3>I'm currently learning 📚</h3>
-<p>I’m currently diving deep into the Back-end Developer Career Path at boot.dev.<br>
+<p>I’m currently diving deep into the Back-end Developer Career Path.<br>
-This course is guiding me through the essential skills needed to thrive in the back-end world.<br>
-Here's what I'm working on:<br>
-<strong>Python, JavaScript, and Go:</strong> Building a strong foundation in these languages, mastering their core concepts, and learning to apply them in real-world scenarios.<br>
-<strong>Data Structures & Algorithms:</strong> Understanding the backbone of efficient coding and problem-solving strategies.<br>
-<strong>APIs & Databases:</strong> Learning how to create, manage, and optimize back-end systems that power modern applications.<br>
-<strong>Real-World Projects:</strong> Applying everything I learn through hands-on projects that simulate real-life challenges.<br>
 It’s a lot to take in, but I'm determined to keep pushing forward, after all, who am I to fail?</p>

 <h3>Ask me about 🤔</h3>
-<p>Got a burning question about Python, JavaScript, Go, or why coffee is the best debugging tool?<br>
+<p>Got a burning question?
+Wanna know why coffee is the best debugging tool?
+Just ask!<br>
 I'm your guy!
 Whether it's coding challenges, random tech stuff, or just nerdy chatter, feel free to reach out.
 I may not have all the answers, but I’ll give it my best shot—plus, I love a good excuse to dive into something new.</p>

 <h3>Fun fact 🎬</h3>